julia-wrobel/permuted_k/README.md

 ## Workflow

 1. Run the file `source/simulations/20240429_simulations.R`.
-This file runs simulations for different scenarios.The code is parallelized.
+This file runs simulations for different scenarios.
 Sources the following files:
   * `source/simulate_ppp.R`: contains functions used to define a simulated point process dataset
   * `source/utils_fast.R`: contains function for calculating the different methods compared, including K inhomogeneous, fperm, perm.
 For a given simulated dataset, this function returns a matrix of the estimated K values for the different methods, as well as computation times.